Archangel

-Archangels (/ˌɑrkˈeɪndʒəls/) are the second-lowest rank of angel in the Catholic hierarchy of angels, based on and put forward by Pseudo-Dionysius the Areopagite in the 5th or 6th century in his book De Coelesti Hierarchia (On the Celestial Hierarchy).
+Archangels (/ˌɑrkˈeɪndʒəls/) are the second-lowest rank of angel in the hierarchy of angels, based on and put forward by Pseudo-Dionysius the Areopagite in the 5th or 6th century in his book De Coelesti Hierarchia (On the Celestial Hierarchy).

-The Bible itself uses the term “archangel” two times referring to the angel Michael only in the New Testament.
+The Bible uses the term "archangel" two times referring to the angel Michael only in the New Testament.
 The Bible does not mention a particular hierarchy of angels in any detail aside from this.
-The word is usually associated with the Abrahamic religions and many offshoots they are historically associated with.
+The word is usually associated with the Abrahamic religions and many offshoots with which they are historically associated.

 Archangel is derived from Greek (ἀρχάγγελος), with the Greek prefix meaning 'chief'.
 In Catholic theology, archangels constitute the second-lowest rank of angel; much of modernized imaging of Archangels as we have today likely stems from the etymology of their name, as well as their presentation in John Milton's Paradise Lost.